JustineLicuanan/sds-report-generation-system/README.md

 ### Changelog

+### Version 1.1.3

+- Added User's User Interface
+- View and delete subjects button for User's UI
+- Added a function to admin's UI

+### Upcoming Changes

+- Make sort functional
+- Make it more mobile responsive
+- Change the web page link for user and admin in some pages e.g logs.
+- Add a pdf viewer with features (Full screen, download)

+### Version 1.1.2

+- Added Logs

+### Version 1.1.1

+- Added edit info

+### Version 1.1.0

+- Added Create Org modal
+- Added View Org's Request web page

 ### Version 1.0.3

 - Added a table
 - Added a search and sort by date and pending
 - Search is functional

-### Upcoming Changes

-- Make sort functional
-- Create Org
-- Edit info

 ### Version 1.0.2